Skills Over MCPs: Context-Efficient Agent Capabilities

 Requires `.env` — see `.env.example` for template.

-• YAML frontmatter for skill activation matching
+• YAML frontmatter handles skill activation matching

 • Clear instruction: use --help, never read source code